sei-international/NemoMod.jl/docs/src/parameters.md

 ```
 # Parameters

-NEMO supports a number of parameters that define data and set the terms of constraints for scenarios.
+NEMO includes a number of parameters that define data and set the terms of constraints for scenarios.
 As with model [dimensions](@ref dimensions), parameters are specified in a NEMO scenario database.
 NEMO reads them from the database and uses them to build constraints at run-time.
 Generally, NEMO does not create separate Julia variables for parameters.

 Most parameters are subscripted by one or more dimensions.
 Parameter tables in a scenario database refer to dimensions by their abbreviation (`r` for [region](@ref region), `t` for [technology](@ref technology), and so on).
 The abbreviation serves as the name of the dimension's column, and the column should be populated with unique identifiers for the dimension (`val`, `name`, or `id`, depending on the dimension).

 ## [Accumulated annual demand](@id AccumulatedAnnualDemand)

-Description.
+Exogenous demand that is not time sliced.
+This demand can be met at any point in the specified year.

 #### NEMO database